QIST Foundation logoQIST Foundation

 QIST oversees open technology initiatives that support secure and interoperable infrastructure, including frameworks such as:

-• QNSP – Secure Compute Network
+• QNSP – Quantum-Native Security Platform

-• AIOS – Autonomous Operating System
+• AIOS – Autonomous Interoperable Operating System

-• DDIP – Distributed Decision Intelligence Protocol
+• DDIP – Deterministic Development Intelligence Platform

 These programs advance applied research into usable systems for next-generation digital environments.